KatePril/admission-prediction/README.md

 ```
 The gradio application can be accessed via  uri http://public-ip:7860/

-The video of the example interaction is avaliable on [YouTube](https://www.youtube.com/watch?v=ogAKMQs1voA)

 So as to deploy the container to the cloud, you need to create AWS account, [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and log in to AWS CLI using the following command
 ```bash